sergiusens/blog/content/posts/Making-your-snaps-available-to-the-store-using-snapcraft.md

     The 'stable' channel is now open.

-In this last channel map view for the architecture we are working with we can see that `edge` is going to be stuck on revision 1, and that `beta` and `candidate` will be following `stable` which is on revision 10.
+In this last channel map view for the architecture we are working with, we can see that `edge` is going to be stuck on revision 10, and that `beta` and `candidate` will be following `stable` which is on revision 10.
 For some reason we decide that we will focus on stability and make our CI/CD push to `beta` instead.
 This means that our `edge` channel will